aitomatic/dana/dxa/core/reasoning/README.md

 The DXA reasoning system implements a two-layer architecture that separates strategic planning from tactical execution.
 This separation allows the system to maintain high-level objectives and adapt plans while efficiently executing individual steps.

+## Design Philosophy

+1. Simple things should be simple, complex things should be possible
+   - One-liners for common cases
+   - Natural language interfaces where sensible
+   - Full power available when needed

+2. Progressive complexity
+   - Start with basic usage
+   - Add capabilities as needed
+   - No complexity penalty for simple cases

+3. Smart defaults, explicit control
+   - Auto-configuration for common cases
+   - Resource discovery and management
+   - Full control available when needed

 ## Architecture Overview

 ```mermaid